scaleapi/nucleus-python-client/README.md

 ### Outdated Client

-Nucleus is iterating rapidly and at the moment and as a result we do not perfectly preserve backwards compatibility with older versions of the client.
-If you run into any error, please make sure you first upgrade your version of the client by running
+Nucleus is iterating rapidly and as a result we do not always perfectly preserve backwards compatibility with older versions of the client.
+If you run into any unexpected error, it's a good idea to upgrade your version of the client by running
 ```
 pip install --upgrade scale-nucleus
 ```